vybeauregard/Yii2-Cupcakes/README.md

 Once the migration file is saved, return to the command line and execute `./yii migrate`.
 You will be prompted to confirm the alteration, then the cupcakes table will be created.

+If you need to make any changes to your database structure, start a new migration using the same process we just went through.
+This could include adding columns, updating indexes, adding tables, inserting data, anything that needs to be present in the production database.

 ##Models
 > _[Do a little turn on the catwalk](http://youtu.be/YFmsgHfuXpA#t=56)_